This article may contain compensated links. See our full disclosure here

 - Best of Rome walking tour – a perfect introduction to Rome on this top rated 2.5 hour tour of the highlights including the Pantheon, Spanish Steps and Piazza Navona – more details

-- Piazzas of Rome at sunset – stroll from one romantic Roman piazza to the next at dusk.
+- Welcome to Rome twilight stroll (with gelato!) – stroll from one romantic Roman piazza to the next at dusk.
 Don’t forget to throw a coin in the Trevi fountain! – click here for tour info

 - Ancient monuments of Rome – discover the ancient Roman sites on this 3 hour tour of the city where history is around every corner – more information